AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/shared-access-troubleshooting.md

  **Solution:**

- 1. Make sure to select the organization with the ([!DNL Commerce]) suffix This is the organization that has the [!DNL Commerce] entitlements.
+ 1. Make sure to select the organization with the ([!DNL Commerce]) suffix.
+This is the organization that has the [!DNL Commerce] entitlements.

  If you continue to face issues, contact your Adobe account team.
 Specify the name and email associated with your account.